ADGEfficiency/world-models-dev/blog_posts.md

 cloud lessons
 - putting up to s3 rather than just detach volume and connect to gpu instance
 - leaving ssd on for ages
-- not training directly from s3 (this is probably only useful for prediction)
+- not training directly from s3 (this is probably only useful for prediction as you have multiple Epochs)

 changed from paper
 - sigma at 0.5 in cmaes
-- second round
 - batch size in vae
+- Epochs of training memory

 ## Part 1 - Vision

-Epochs for VAE training - 1 or 10
+Epochs for VAE training - 1 or 10 (d

 ### Testing